-Depending upon your needs or circumstances, Dr Harrison can carry out wisdom teeth removal in Mornington either in our clinic under a local anaesthetic or under general anaesthesia at a local hospital.
+Depending upon your needs or circumstances, Dr Goher and Dr Harrison can carry out wisdom teeth removal in Mornington either in our clinic under a local anaesthetic or under general anaesthesia at a local hospital.
 Anxious or nervous patients may also receive some form of sedation if they require it.

 It is normal for patients to experience slight bruising, swelling and some discomfort when the anaesthetic wears off, but these effects should diminish gradually over the next 3-4 days.
 You may be advised to apply ice to your face next to the surgical area to minimise any swelling.
 Panadol and Nurofen are good for relieving discomfort provided neither of these is contra-indicated for you medically.
 More potent analgesics will be prescribed for you if deemed appropriate.
 If you have been prescribed antibiotics, then it is important to finish the full course.

 During the first 24 hours, you should avoid rinsing your mouth, consuming alcohol, smoking , drinking hot liquids such as tea or soup, and undergoing any strenuous physical activity.
 Instead, it is advisable to drink plenty of water, stick to a diet of soft food (for 24 hours at least) and avoid the surgery site when brushing for a few days.